 Over time, net position serves as a useful indicator of the County's financial position.
-The County's assets exceeded liabilities by \$110,535,868 at the close of 2015.
-The largest portion of Lyon County's net position (81.6 percent) reflects the County's net investment in capital assets (for example, land, buildings, equipment, and infrastructure such as roads and bridges), less any related debt used to acquire those assets (that is still outstanding).
+The County's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$113,359,140 at the close of 2016.
+The largest portion of Lyon County's net position (80.7 percent) reflects the County's net investment in capital assets (land, buildings, equipment, and infrastructure such as roads and bridges), less any related outstanding debt used to acquire those assets.
 However, it should be noted that these assets are not available for future spending or for liquidating any remaining debt.
-Comparative data with 2014 is presented.
+Comparative data with 2015 is presented: